Mitsurishi/nestjs-microservices/README.md

 ## Documentation

-To see functionality of app you can start it and use link:
+To see functionality of app you can start it and use link below:

 ```bash
 http://localhost:3000/docs